arnavXgupta/PDF_Keywords_Extracter/README.md

-# PDF_Keywords_Extracter
+# PDF & Word Doc Data Extracter
-This Python script dynamically extracts headings and their corresponding content from text-based PDF documents, specifically tailored for resumes.
+This Python script dynamically extracts headings and their corresponding content from text-based PDF and Word documents, specifically tailored for resumes.
 The program processes the document and identifies sections such as Education, Experience, Projects, and more without relying on predefined heading patterns.

 ## Features
 * Automated Heading Detection: The script uses structural clues from the document to identify headings, even if they do not follow a strict format.
 It intelligently identifies sections like Education, Experience, and other custom headings by detecting short lines that are likely to be headings.